productboardlabs/openapi-request-validator/swagger-request-validator-pact/README.md

 ## Usage ##

-See the [examples module](https://bitbucket.org/atlassian/swagger-request-validator/src/master/swagger-request-validator-examples/?at=master) for examples on how the library is used.
+See the [examples module](https://bitbucket.org/atlassian/swagger-request-validator/src/master/swagger-request-validator-examples/?at=master) for examples of how the Pact module can be used.

 ### ValidatedPactProviderRule ###
 The simplest way to use the integration is to replace the usage of the `PactProviderRule` with the `ValidatedPactProviderRule`.